 As Kettering University Online’s (KUO) Program Development Manager and Senior Instructional Designer, I have the pleasure of working with our Contributing Faculty members, and Faculty Mentors, many of whom are subject matter experts for the courses they teach.
 Coming from a wide range of educational, career, and geographical backgrounds, KUO faculty unite in the effort to link transformative experiential education to rigorous academic standards with real-world applications for learning that lasts a lifetime.

 This time, we are happy to shine the Faculty Spotlight on Robert Nakata Ph.D.
 Dr. Nakata is a Silicon Valley serial entrepreneur with 35 years of experience serving as the CEO, CTO, Sr. Vice President of Operations and Vice President of Worldwide Engineering for startups and public companies.
 He is also a former US Air Force officer.
-Dr. Nakata has taught several courses in management, design thinking, innovation, and entrepreneurship.
-Currently he is an Associate Professor of Engineering Innovation at the University of Hawaii, a Visiting Professor at Ritsumeikan University in Japan, and contributing faculty member for Kettering University Online.
+Dr. Nakata has taught several courses in management, design thinking, innovation, and entrepreneurship, as well as electrical engineering and mechanical engineering courses.
+Currently he is an Assistant Professor of Engineering Innovation at the University of Hawaii where he teaches electrical engineering and MBA strategy courses, and also a Visiting Professor at Ritsumeikan University in Japan during the summers.
 Following are excerpts from our conversation:

 Thanks so much for making the time to chat.